alcestide/Dotfiles/README.md

 # alk-Dotfiles
 Ever-changing _ricing_ and `*UNIX` OS configuration.
 Work in progress.

-I mostly use _tiling-wms_, especially [i3-wm](https://github.com/i3/i3) and currently [qtile](https://github.com/qtile/qtile) (even though I tend to wm-hop quite often 'cause I'm curious of the other alternatives).
-For what concerns _text editors_, I'm a [Doom Emacs](https://github.com/doomemacs/doomemacs) user and I edit with [Neovim](https://github.com/neovim/neovim) (NvChad) quite a lot too.
+I mostly use Arch-Linux with _tiling-wms_, especially [i3-wm](https://github.com/i3/i3) and currently [qtile](https://github.com/qtile/qtile) (even though I tend to wm-hop quite often 'cause I'm curious of the other alternatives).
+For what concerns _text editors_, I'm mostly a [Neovim](https://github.com/neovim/neovim) and [Doom Emacs](https://github.com/doomemacs/doomemacs) user, who sometimes also tinkers with JetBrains IDEs.

+Make sure to have all the proper **fonts** installed in your system (qtile require **ttf-icomoon-feather** and JetBrains Mono Nerd).
+The Qtile setup is based on a two monitors setup, but should also work just fine on single-monitor setups.
+If the config doesn't properly load, check `python -m ~/.config/qtile/config.py`, install the listed missing modules or simply fix the configuration file so it meets your needs.
 **Colorschemes** are managed by `pywal` which generates them based on the wallpaper used.

-I use a simple **bash script** ([random_wal.sh](https://github.com/alcestide/Dotfiles/blob/main/random_wal.sh)) that takes a **specified folder**, cycles through it, selects a random image and applies both the wallpaper and the corresponding colorscheme.
+I use a simple **bash script** ([random_wal.sh](https://github.com/alcestide/Dotfiles/blob/main/random_wal.sh)) that takes a **specified folder** (you need to change it), cycles through it, selects a random image and applies both the wallpaper and the corresponding colorscheme.

-I execute it at Qtile start-up by specifying it inside `.config/qtile/autostart.sh`.
+I execute it at Qtile start-up by specifying it inside `.config/qtile/autostart.sh`, where I also specify what others applications I need to start up everytime the window manager boots.

 ### **Table of Contents**
 * [Configuration](https://github.com/alcestide/Dotfiles#configuration)